 Bank of Scotland offer two levels of cover depending on if you need a basic or more comprehensive cover service:

 Their basic level of cover.
 This protects the essentials and a few bonus extras.

 - You can add optional: Outbuildings cover (£500,000), Accidental Damage Cover (£500,000)

-- Replacements of sets cover included, this means if a replacement can’t be found then the whole set will be covered
+- Replacements of sets cover (this means if a replacement can’t be found for one part of a set, the whole set will be replaced)

 - Contents in your building are insured up to £75,000